 - Visiting Boxerwood is free, but donations are a kind and welcome gift to assist with protecting and providing these areas of natural play and exploration.

-- Don’t wear your best clothes are shoes, as this place is meant for dirty kid fun!
+- Don’t wear your best clothes or shoes, as this place is meant for dirty kid fun!

 Boxerwood welcomes picnics as long as visitors “leave no trace.”
-Pick up kid-approved bites from Maccado's or Salernos and enjoy it with the kiddos.
+Pick up kid-approved bites from Macado's or Salernos and enjoy it with the kiddos.